9pavankumar/SQL_Practice_Q-A-s/Q's & A's from 51 to 100.md

 -- Method 1: Using GROUP BY and COUNT
 SELECT DEPTNO, JOB, COUNT(*) AS number_of_employees FROM EMPY
-GROUP BY DEPTNO, JOB;
+GROUP BY DEPTNO, JOB order by DEPTNO ;

 -- Method 2: Using subquery (same logic but in a subquery) SELECT DEPTNO, JOB, COUNT(*) AS number_of_employees FROM (SELECT DEPTNO, JOB FROM EMPY) as subquery
-GROUP BY DEPTNO, JOB;
+GROUP BY DEPTNO, JOB  order by DEPTNO ;
 ```

 **76. List the manager no and the number of employees working for those mgrs in the ascending Mgrno.**